Geometry of the Welch Bounds: Connection to Sampling of Homogeneous Polynomials and Compressed Sensing

-and note that (\ref{eq:frame_poly}) shows the frame operator is given by $F(w)=P_X(p_w)$.
-Because the frame operator is invertible, $w$ is uniquely determined by $F(w)$.
+Note that (\ref{eq:frame_poly}) shows that the Bessel map is given by $F(w)=P_X(p_w)$.
+Because $F$ is invertible, $w$ is \emph{uniquely} determined by $F(w)$.
 Hence any $p_w\in\Hone$ is uniquely determined by its samples $P_X(p_w)$.

-Conversely, if $X$ fails to frame $V$, the mapping $F$ defined by (\ref{eq:frame_poly}) is still well-defined, but has non-trivial kernel $K$.
+Conversely, if $X$ does not form a frame for $V$, the mapping $F$ defined by (\ref{eq:frame_poly}) has a non-trivial kernel $K$.
 In this case, $P_X(p_w)=P_X(p_{w+u})$ for all $u\in K$.
-So, in particular, $p_w$ is not uniquely determined from its samples at $x_1,...,x_m$.
+Therefore, $p_w$ is not uniquely determined from its samples at $x_1,...,x_m$.